Mindrolling Monastery: Kyabje Khochhen Rinpoche

 Rinpoche established the Ngagyur Nyingma College or Institute of Advanced Buddhist Studies in 1991, which teaches a nine-year course including Sutra and Tantra to approximately one hundred monks.
 With the intention of spreading the Buddhadharma many tulkus and monks have graduated and received the title of khenpo from this college over the years.

 Near Mindrolling Monastery, Rinpoche erected a 190 feet high Stupa of the Buddha’s Descent from the God Realms, inaugurated in 2002, and dedicated to world peace.

 In East India in Kalimpong, Darjeeling, state of West Bengal Rinpoche constructed a new monastery in the Mindrolling lineage, inaugurated on 1 March 2007, as well as a school for the village children and a must needed clinic.

 In Delhi, Rinpoche built a new Mindrolling branch monastery, inaugurated in 2005 in which, as of 2017, 65 monks performed pujas.

 In Taiwan Rinpoche founded several Mindrolling Dharma centres in Taipei, Changhua, Taichung City and Kaohsiung.
 The Puli Mindrolling temple is a huge area with few temples around built by the generous sponsor.
-The Tulkus, Khenpo and monks are actively carrying out special prayers and rituals during at the temple.
+The Tulkus, Khenpo and monks are actively carrying out special prayers and rituals at the temple.

 Besides being the director of Mindrolling Monastery, Rinpoche has served as President of the Tibetan Community of Clement Town since.

 Rinpoche started to establish another seat of Mindrolling in Sikkim known as Denjong Mindrolling, with a small temple and monk’s rooms in use by few monks of Denjong Mindrolling.
 Besides the temple, Rinpoche at the age of 81 established a Zangdokpalri Temple in Sikkim.
 Zangdokpalri (copper coloured abode of Guru Rinpoche) is first time being established in the land of Guru Rinpoche.
 This temple is situated in the Tumlong, Phodong, North Sikkim.

 Kyabje Rinpoche has for several decades been the General Secretary of the Annual Nyingma Monlam Chenmo International Foundation at Bodhgaya.